forkunited/SocialUnrestPrediction/README.md

 to the unrest prediction task within the OSI project:

 1. Scraping data from Facebook
-2. Featurizing Facebook data for use in a prediction model
+2. Featurizing Facebook data for use in prediction models
 3. Finding users on Twitter which have a large number of unrest related posts

-The prediction model in 2 is a logistic regression model which was initially built for Twitter data.
+One prediction model for 2 is a logistic regression model which was initially built for Twitter data.
 This model is described in the docs/Twitter_Report.pdf file.
+Another is a "sentence-regularization" model.

 The first section below describes how the code is organized, and the second section describes how to run things.